-During trial for ignition a properly operating igniter will generate 3.2+/-0.2A which is above the flame signal required by the ignition module for reliable and consistent operation.
+During trial for ignition a properly operating igniter will generate 3.2+/-0.2A which is above the current required for reliable and consistent ignition.
 It is recommended that the hot surface igniter be replaced every 4,000 hours of appliance operation to maintain peak ignition efficiency.